 Put back into the tumble dryer, this time without the stockings and allow the felt to shrink back further until the fibers are once again touching the balloon.

-Releasing a little of the air
+Releasing a Small Quantity of the Air

 Knot the Balloon